-Practice your Hazard Perception Test skills for FREE using our CGI clip, and make sure you get that first-time pass!
+Our FREE Hazard Perception Test - featuring our CGI clip, gives you the chance to practise your awareness skills to get that first-time pass!

 What is a hazard in the 2019 Hazard Perception Test?

 A hazard can be anything that may cause a driver to change the speed, direction or even stop the vehicle.